danielfett/draft-dpop/main.md

 ~~~
 !---
-Figure: Token Request for a DPoP-bound token using a refresh token {#token-request-rt}
+Figure: Token Request for a DPoP-bound Token using a Refresh Token {#token-request-rt}

 When an authorization server supporting DPoP issues a
 refresh token to a public client that presents a valid DPoP proof at the